ABUSE AND DEPENDENCE

 EVEKEO ODT is a central nervous system (CNS) stimulant prescription medicine used for the treatment of Attention Deficit Hyperactivity Disorder (ADHD) in children 6 to 17 years of age.
 EVEKEO ODT may help increase attention and decrease impulsiveness and hyperactivity in people with ADHD.

-It not known if EVEKEO ODT is safe and effective in children under 6 years of age.
+It is not known if EVEKEO ODT is safe and effective in children under 6 years of age.

 EVEKEO ODT is a federally controlled substance (CII) because it contains amphetamine that can be a target for people who abuse prescription medicines or street drugs.
 Keep EVEKEO ODT in a safe place to protect it from theft.
 Never give your EVEKEO ODT to anyone else, because it may cause death or harm them.
 Selling or giving away EVEKEO ODT may harm others and is against the law.